A62/A644 (Wakefield Road) Link Road

 The proposals do not provide any solution for traffic from Huddersfield road and leeds road

-fatimah asked over 5 years ago
+fatimah asked almost 6 years ago

 Our initial thoughts are that by building a link road and widening Wakefield Road we will relieve some of the congestion from Wakefield Road towards Cooper Bridge.
 We are also reassigning the lane allocation on Cooper Bridge Road to provide two lanes towards Huddersfield will allow more traffic to flow through the junction.
 In addition we will improve signal timings at Cooper Bridge junction to allow traffic to travel through the Cooper Bridge junction more quickly, all of which will alleviate congestion on all approached to Cooper Bridge including from the ‘Miller and Carter’ to Cooper Bridge Roundabout.
 We are still undertaking traffic assessments which will help us to determine which option performs the best.